Eli Snyman: 2021– Leicester Tigers

 It was announced on March 8, 2021 that Snyman would join Leicester Tigers for the 2021-22 season.
 Snyman made his debut for Leicester on 18 September 2021 as a substitute in a 34-19 win against Exeter Chiefs.

+2023 Return to Benetton

+Snyman will join Italian United Rugby Championship club Benetton on a three-year contract from the 2023–24 season.